lucasnad27/about-me/src/data/blog/optimizing-for-impact/index.md

 # Conclusion

 We've now discussed the fundamentals of our impact decision-making framework.
 This is not the end product, **this is a starting place**.
 Defining the size and location of each circle is the real work.
 If you're interested in learning more about how to optimize these three circles, please [reach out](https://electricocean.io/contact/) and tell me what to write about next!
-Some future blog posts could include:
+Future blog posts could include:

-- Quantifying your potential Impact
+- How to Quanity your Potential Impact
 - Principles: How To Find Them
 - Passion: Finding the things you love that everyone else hates
 - Superhuman Protocol: Increasing your value prop to society